JaePyJs/perpetual-help-enrollment-system/memory_bank/progress.md

 - Package dependencies updated with required Supabase libraries.
 - Project structure aligned with Next.js best practices.
 - **Documentation in memory_bank is now streamlined and up to date.**
+- **Backend robustness review underway; initial findings are positive, but a full endpoint audit is planned.**

 ## Known issues